seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
+As a team, we decided to split the work by class.
+Two members worked on the Range.java class coverage tests while the other two members worked on the DataUtilities.java coverage tests.
+Once all testing was completed, all members reviewed the work of others, adding comments where needed and fixing any logical errors found.
+This divided the work load between team members, while achieving effective progress.
+For the Selenium each of use automated at 2 different functionalities of the ebay.ca!

 # Difficulties encountered, challenges overcome, and lessons learned
 Throughout this assignment, we did not face any major challenges as a group.
 However, we did face some challenges in communication of which group member is testing which method.
 In addition to this, learning to work with the new coverage tools for mutant testing was a challenge as all members in the group were unfamiliar with the technology.
 However, we were able to overcome this challenge through exploration of the technology, including trial and error when testing our methods.
 We were able to utilize the documentation to learn where to find the different coverage metrics and how to read the results.